North Carolina Association of Cooperative Extension Specialists – BYLAWS

 ARTICLE IX.
 Committees

-Section 1: The following shall be the standing committees of the association: Nominating, Program, Recognition and Awards, Professional Improvement and Affairs, Bylaws and Audit, and Special Projects.
+Section 1: The following shall be the standing committees of the association: Nominating, Program, Recognition and Awards, Professional Development, Bylaws and Audit, and Special Projects.

 - Nominating: The Nominating Committee shall present a proposed slate of officers and directors for vote digitally 30 days prior to the annual meeting.
 The nominating committee shall present the new officers and directors at the annual meeting.